Experiential Learning Center

 Open Labs for the High Fidelity Simulation Lab

 Open lab hours for the HFS lab are generally on Mondays and are set for the upcoming simulations for those students who will be in the simulations that week.
 There may be specific days/times when an appointment must be made through the same Learning Center Scheduling Site, Appointment Plus, as the low-fidelity labs.

 Health Passport and Clinical Requirements

 Official documentation of background check, drug screen, health/immunization records, and specific training modules are required to participate in lab and clinical experiences.
 In addition, clinical sites have specific requirements for students and faculty assigned to those particular facilities.
-Contact Clinical Facilities at email@example.com for assistance with Health Passport and clinical site-specific requirements.
+Contact the clinical facilities coordinator for assistance with Health Passport and clinical site-specific requirements.

 Professional Volunteers in the ELC

 Nurses in the community are welcome to volunteer in the lab to gain skills in clinical and lab instruction prior to applying for adjunct faculty positions.
 A criminal background check through the School of Nursing's standard process is required along with completion of the Volunteer Application and approval of the Dean of Nursing and the ELC Director.